 A severe attack of feline asthma may sometimes be discounted as just another hairball attack or possibly choking on a bit of food.
 Asthma can cause your cat to cough and then it will appear to be fine.
-Symptoms like these need to be checked out by a veterinarian in order to eliminate asthma.
+Symptoms such as these need to be checked out by a veterinarian in order to eliminate asthma.

 What Is Feline Asthma?

 Much like human asthma, feline asthma is an allergen-driven upper respiratory condition that causes distressed breathing.
 It is also called bronchitis or feline bronchial disease.
 Bronchial spasms cause the individual bronchi to constrict or tighten and the resultant swelling of surrounding tissue puts the cat into a full-blown asthma attack.
-Human victims of asthma will know exactly what an asthma attack feels like, as coughing quickly ensues in an effort to expel the excess mucous.
+Human victims of asthma will know exactly what an asthma attack feels like, as coughing quickly ensues in an effort to expel the excess mucus.

-Symptoms of Asthma in Cats
+Symptoms of Feline Asthma in Cats

 Early symptoms may be difficult to detect.
 You may hear faint wheezing, which is more audible after vigorous exercise.
 Your cat may seem to tire easily.
 Labored breathing may proceed following a serious attack.

 A full-blown asthma attack may at first resemble a cat trying to cough up a hairball or possibly choking on food.
 With asthma attacks, body posture is somewhat different.
 With asthma, the cat's body will be hunched lower to the ground and its neck and head will be extended out and down in an effort to clear the airway of mucus.
 The "gagging" may also be accompanied by a typical coughing sound and possibly sneezing.
-The cat may or may not expel foamy mucous.
+The cat may or may not expel foamy mucus.

 These serious attacks may not happen frequently, which makes it easy to write them off as "just a hairball."
 Actually, they can be life-threatening and a cat in a full-blown attack should be taken to a veterinarian immediately.
 Even a cat showing one or two of the early symptoms should be examined.
 Once diagnosed, there are things you can do to help your cat during one of these attacks.

-Causes of Asthma Attacks
+Causes of Feline Asthma Attacks

 Asthmatic cats are also subject to exercise-related attacks, and stress can either cause or exacerbate a feline asthma attack.
 For that reason, you should always try to remain as calm as possible when your cat suffers an attack because you can telegraph your stress to your cat.
 Many of the same allergens responsible for human asthma attacks are responsible for feline asthma attacks, including: